nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 Pods have several states: pending, running, succeeded, failed, and CrashLoopBackOff

-- `pending`: A pod as been accepted by Kubernetes but a container has not been created yet.
+- `pending`: A pod has been accepted by Kubernetes but a container has not been created yet.
 - `running`: A pod has been scheduled on a node and all of its containers have been created, and at least one container is in a running state
 - `succeeded`: All the containers in a pod have exited with a status of 0 which means success.
 These containers will not be restarted.
 - `failed`: All containers in the pod have exited and at least one container has failed and returned a non-zero exit status.